leeif/mercury/README.md

 What is Mercury
 ----
-Mercury is a room based chat prject which is aiming to help deveplors building a chat service in a fast way.
+Mercury is a room based chat project which is aiming to help deveplors building a chat service in a fast way.
 Mercury is an independent service from your app which make you can take more concentration on your app.
 We are also planning to make Mercury to a distributed chat service for a more scalability.

 How Mercury Work
 ----